binaryfox0/term-display/README.md

 =====
 `term-display` is a **simulated console graphics** library written in C. It aims to provide a rasterizer on a terminal.
 This is just only a **toy project** so don't expect good performance or usability

+> [!IMPORTANT]
+> This project currently not maintain frequently.
+I'm currently researching about FAT8 filesystem.
+[See more](https://github.com/binaryfox0/fat8-the-mystery)

 ## Example
 All examples code are distributed under `example` of repo
 ![image](img/screenshot.png)